BelTol3011/CupcakKeJiafeiRemixes/index.md

-# CupcakKe, Jiafei and other Remixes
+# CupcakKe, Jiafei, Pon Mi and other Remixes

 ## Background
 On [TikTok](https://en.wikipedia.org/wiki/TikTok)<sup>official [Website](https://www.tiktok.com/)</sup>, remixes of popular songs<sup>for example Starships - Nicky Minaj</sup> with the lyrics of CupcakKe songs or [the "Jiafei Song"](https://github.com/BelTol3011/CupcakKeJiafeiRemixes/edit/main/index.md#the-jiafei-song) gained popularity.
 Oftentimes, TikTok deletes these remixes because of the obscene lyrics of CupcakKe songs<sup>for example [CPR](https://www.youtube.com/watch?v=aRO4wQ4SVTk) or [Squidward Nose](https://www.youtube.com/watch?v=8Jo_sAPspIQ)</sup>.
 This website's goal is to document the best remixes I can find and preserve them.
 Jiafei remixes in particual are often used in videos showing off chinese products that one needs to buy<sup>like [this](https://www.tiktok.com/@jiafei_home_products/video/7100469823250926853) or [that](https://www.tiktok.com/@jiafei_home_products/video/7095322469283745029) video</sup>.